 Westbrook is a medium-sized city located in the state of Maine.
-With a population of 17,978 people and four constituent neighborhoods, Westbrook is the 12th largest community in Maine.
+With a population of 20,572 people and five constituent neighborhoods, Westbrook is the tenth largest community in Maine.

-The per capita income in Westbrook in 2010 was $24,390, which is middle income relative to Maine and the nation.
-This equates to an annual income of $97,560 for a family of four.
+The per capita income in Westbrook in 2018 was $36,147, which is upper middle income relative to Maine and the nation.
+This equates to an annual income of $144,588 for a family of four.
 However, Westbrook contains both very wealthy and poor people as well.

+Westbrook is a somewhat ethnically-diverse city.
 The people who call Westbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westbrook residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westbrook include English, French, French Canadian, and Italian.
+Important ancestries of people in Westbrook include Irish, English, French, Italian, and French Canadian.

 The most common language spoken in Westbrook is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include French and Arabic.